 September 13, 2011—Rob Markey of Bain & Company is featured in an interview about the bestselling book, The Ultimate Question 2.0, which he wrote with Bain Fellow Fred Reichheld.
 In an interview with Alain Thys, Rob explains why he and Fred wrote the second book and some of the most important lessons companies have learned about Net Promoter.

-September 1, 2011—Harvard Business Review talks with Fred Reichheld and Rob Markey, authors of The Ultimate Question 2.0, about using Net Promoter in a world in which changes in corporate reputation are amplified and accelerated by social media.
+September 1, 2011, Harvard Business Review—Fred Reichheld and Rob Markey, authors of The Ultimate Question 2.0, talk about how companies are using Net Promoter in a world in which changes in corporate reputation are amplified and accelerated by social media.

 August 26, 2011—Forbes.com's Steve Denning debunks the idea that Apple makes its market decisions based on gut instinct, citing the The Ultimate Question 2.0. as proof that in fact "Apple listens very closely and systematically to its customers."

 August 25, 2011—Concepts from the latest book by Fred Reichheld and Rob Markey, The Ultimate Question 2.0, inspires an 800ceoread blogger to contemplate the importance of customer satisfaction and recommendation after speaking at a PRSA panel on blogger/publicist relationships.

 Submit a contact request